Background

 The Ultimate Guide to Dog Agility Training

 Dog agility training is an exciting, fast-paced sport that not only enhances your dog’s physical abilities but also builds a stronger bond between you and your furry friend.
-In this ultimate guide to dog agility training, we’ll cover everything you need to know—from the basic principles to advanced techniques—so you can transform your dog into an agility champion.
+In this ultimate guide I’m going to talk about all the stuff you need to know to turn your dog into a total agility pro, from the simple stuff to the more difficult methods.

 1. Physical Exercise: Agility is a fantastic way for your dog to burn off energy.
 The varied obstacles work different muscle groups, improving your dog’s overall fitness and stamina.